ritza-co/internal-articles/docs/docusaurus-to-mintlify-migration.md

 ## Deployment

 Go to [Mintlify](https://dashboard.mintlify.com/) and create a account.
-After you'll see a dashboard like this.
+After, head to your dashboard

 ![Alt text](assets/docusaurus-to-mintlify-migration/2FuuhdVTcV.png)